 - Sink the hot charcoal in the bucket to be cool.
-It can take 45-60 seconds to be as cold as to hold with the finger.
+It can take 45-60 seconds to be as cold as to hold with a finger.

 - Now remove the charcoal from the bucket and let it dry in the sun or air.

 - When the charcoal will be dry, store them in a separate container.
 While storing it, close the box tightly so that the air can’t pass into the container.

 Last but definitely not least, use this unused charcoal for your very fast grilling.
 And to get the maximum result, mix up some new charcoal with them.

 But, this process doesn’t work if you use cheap and ordinary briquettes because the cheap briquettes lose their workout after getting a bath.

 As the charcoal doesn’t cost you too much, I recommend using the best charcoal for your grill; otherwise, the effort you will give goes in vain.

 Can You Pour Water On A Charcoal Grill

 You can’t pour water into the grill to put it out.
 If you pour water into your grill, then the ash will wet and turn into mud.
 This is not a good thing, even if it makes the grill too messy and increases your workload to clean.

 When you pour water into your grill to extinguish the grill, it damages your grill’s health.
 Because the cooking grates, grills, and chamber can’t take this quick temperature change.

 Even the charcoal grill has a porcelain coating inside the grill to make it rust-proof.
 This coating will lose its effectiveness because of the temperature change.
 So it may crack if you pour water as a technique of putting out your charcoal grill.